tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 Optional keys included in this or future specifications MAY be included in the `mandatory` list.
-Clients that do not recognize a key from the `mandatory` list or fully process corresponding sub-dictionary entry MUST ignore the entire proxy definition, since the proxy might be only applicable for particular uses.
+Clients that do not recognize a key from the `mandatory` list or cannot fully process the corresponding sub-dictionary entry MUST ignore the entire proxy definition, since the proxy might be only applicable for particular uses.
 These keys are registered in an IANA registry, defined in {{proxy-info-iana}}. `mandatory` list MUST NOT include any entries that do not correspond to optional keys in the sub-dictionary.